Arash-Barabadi/Modeling_of_Complex_Systems/2-DC-DC-Converter/04-Averaged_Model(Mittelwertmodell)/readme.md

 # So ...
 ### Most voltage controllers care about the slow, average settling of  Ua not the microsecond-scale ripple.
 The average model captures what the controller needs while being light enough to run on the ESP32 in HiL.
-# There are two variants to creat this average model:
+# There are many variants to creat this average model, but I mention here three of them:
 ### Variant 1 (analytical average model): Based on physics equations (resistances, gain K).
 Very light to compute → good for HiL.
 But maybe less accurate.
 ### Variant 2 (lookup-table average model): Based on measured steady-state data (PWM, frequency → output voltage).
 Also light to compute → good for HiL.
 Usually more accurate in the measured range.
+### Variant 3 (KNN / MLP): Artificial Neural Network
 # Variant 1:
 ## What does the averaged model do with these poles?
 ### It removes the fast pole (high-frequency switching LC dynamics).